KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/NHQ-NPG_kgraph/README.md

 # NHQ-NPG_kgraph

+## Compile

-Go to the root directory of NHQ-NPG_kgraph and make.
+Go to the root directory of NHQ-NPG_kgraph and run the following scripts.

 ```shell
 cd NHQ-NPG_kgraph/